Bhanditz/android-ColorPickerPreference/README.rst

         android:summary="@string/color1_summary"
         android:defaultValue="@integer/COLOR_BLACK"     <!-- HEX value also accepted (v1.1) -->
         alphaSlider="true"                              <!-- enable alpha slider via XML -->
+        showCheckbox="true"                             <!-- give users the possibility to disable the color... -->
+        enabledByDefault="true"                         <!-- ...but define that it is enabled by default -->
     />

 To enable Alpha Slider in your code use function: